Himadri001/school-management-system-demo/README.md

 A demo application for school management system.

-## How to use to in your local machine?
+## How to use it in your local machine?

 1. install `virtualenv`
 2. create a virtualenv using `virtualenv venv`